There are many perks of sharing a room with your baby. Especially when it comes to breastfeeding mommas, it becomes a necessity.

 According to AAP, a mother can share the same room with her baby up to 24 months of age, and a minimum of 6 months is recommended.
 AAP’s suggestion is mostly concerned about the higher chance of SIDS within this age.

 But, many studies show that starting the practice of separate rooms can be developed from 4 months of age.
 It’s also easier to get them used to a separate room if you start early.
 However, even if you plan to start early, keep your child adjacent to you.
-Even if you are using a baby monitor, it takes only a nick of time for any accidents with babies.
+Even if you are using a good quality baby monitor, it takes only a nick of time for any accidents with babies.
 Better be safe.

 Don’t Rush for Transitioning to Upstairs